xemu-project/xemu-website/docs/docs/troubleshooting.md

 `sudo flatpak override app.xemu.xemu --filesystem="$HOME/savedgames/xemu/`

 Notes: This step is not necessary for other system files, such as the BIOS or the MCPX ROM.
-Additionally, root permission is required when executing the `flatpak override` command; therefore `flatpak override app.xemu.xemu --user --filesystem="$HOME/savedgames/xemu/` will be effective.
+Additionally, root permission is required when executing the `flatpak override` command; therefore `flatpak override app.xemu.xemu --user --filesystem="$HOME/savedgames/xemu/` will not be effective.

 ## Windows Compatibility Issues